-Short-term noise impacts would occur during construction periods.
-Major elements that would produce elevated noise levels include construction activities, vibrations, equipment noise, material delivery, hauling, grading, and landscaping.
-Anticipated noise would most directly impact those individuals living or working near the project, including nearby residents, students, faculty, staff, and visitors utilizing nearby buildings and recreation areas.
+Short-term noise impacts would occur during the implementation of utility improvements.
+Major elements that would produce elevated noise levels include excavation, vibrations, equipment noise, material delivery, hauling, grading, and landscaping.
+Anticipated noise would most directly impact those individuals living or working near the project, including nearby residents, staff, and patients on-site.
 Nearby buildings or areas include the other MMHI and CWC facilities, residential neighborhoods and the Troy Community Garden.
 Noise impacts are not anticipated for these nearby places.